RS1999ent/cmu_ece_dissertation_template/README.md

 %        rajas = Raja Sambasivan

 David Koes's mmain contribution was putting everything into a single class files and small template.
-Raja Sambasivan updated the template and also changed it so as to conform to ECE standards.
+I (Raja) updated the modified the template so as to make conform to ECE standards.

-Feel free to modify the tempalte as you wish and to contribute improvements back to this repository.
+Feel free to modify the template as you wish and to contribute improvements back to this repository.